 This article explains where Adidas produces its training and gym apparel, why those regions matter, and what new brands can learn from its global manufacturing model.

-✅ Adidas produces its training and gym apparel mainly in Vietnam, China, Indonesia, Cambodia, and Turkey — each chosen for specific strengths like technical sewing, material availability, or cost efficiency.
+✅ Adidas produces its training and gym apparel mainly in Vietnam, China, Indonesia, Cambodia, and Turkey, each selected for strengths such as technical sewing, material availability, skilled labor, and cost efficiency.

-💬 From my OEM experience, Adidas succeeds because it spreads production across regions instead of relying on a single country.
+💬 From my OEM experience, Adidas succeeds because it spreads production across regions rather than relying on a single country.

 |---|---|---|